Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 I would very much recommend a friend who could hang around with you so you wouldn't get lost.
 Mexico City is, as you may already know, quite a larga city, so it is really easy to get lost, and, of course, like in the rest of other cities around the world, there are dangerous places to be walking around.

-Generally, I think Mexico City might as well be much safer than many cities I've been in. almost 7 years ago
+Generally, I think Mexico City might as well be much safer than many cities I've been in. about 7 years ago

 As people is telling you in here: